zondo/pypkg/README.md

 a starting point, replacing `pypkg` throughout, or just steal the bits you like.
 Summary of features:

 -   Documentation files in [Org](https://orgmode.org/) format, which I convert to Markdown.
+These are kept on the `orgdocs` branch.

 -   Prepopulated `setup.cfg` with the most common entries.